OSInside/dice/README.md

 With Dice there is a tool which allows on demand and/or automatically building of appliances stored in a directory.
 Advantages of Dice are:

+  * Build as normal user
+  * Build for different distributions on appropriate worker
   * Setup your own buildsystem and keep control
   * Allow to access the machine which builds your image
   * Self control where the result gets stored